ascourtas/smoke-detection/README.md

 `docker run -it -p 9000:9000 <desired_name_of_image>`

+The choice of ports (in this case, 9000) is arbitrary, replace it with whatever ports you have open.

 To run the container, and be able to save changes made to the Jupyter notebook:

 `docker run -it -p 9000:9000 -v <local_project_path>/smoke-detection/src:/userdata/kerasData <desired_container_name>`

-The choice of ports (in this case, 9000) is arbitrary, replace it with whatever ports you have open.
+The `-v` option treats the `/src` folder as a Docker volume for persistent data storage.
+Changes made in this folder persist past the life of the Docker container.

 Once the container is running, you should see output similar to the following.
 Open the link your browser to use the interactive Jupyter notebook.